-On April 15, 2014, the Company entered into a technology transfer agreement with a collagen manufacturer for a nonexclusive, nontransferable (except as expressly provided in the agreement), non-sublicensable (except as provided in the agreement), perpetual, irrevocable, worldwide, royalty-free right and license to use its proprietary process to make Type 1 bovine collagen.
-Pursuant to the agreement, the Company paid a fee of \$250 in April 2014 and will pay additional fees totaling \$500 and reimburse the collagen manufacturer for mutually agreed upon expenses for such rights and services to be performed by the collagen manufacturer for the Company in connection with such technology.
-Of the \$500, \$350 is included in accrued expenses and \$150 is included in accounts payable in the consolidated balance sheet as of September 30, 2014.
-The \$500 in additional fees is expected to be paid in full by March 2015.
+On April 15, 2014, the Company entered into a technology transfer agreement with a collagen manufacturer for a non-exclusive, non-transferable, non-sublicensable perpetual, irrevocable, worldwide, royalty-free right and license to use its proprietary process to make Type 1 bovine collagen.
+Pursuant to the agreement, the Company paid fees of \$400 will pay additional fees totaling \$350.
+In addition, the Company has agreed to reimburse the collagen manufacturer for mutually agreed upon expenses in connection with such technology.
 This agreement will remain in effect until either party provides written notice to terminate the agreement.
-Either party may terminate the agreement if the other party materially breaches any material term of the agreement and fails to cure such breach within 45 days after receiving notice of such breach.